 No specific treatment is required for pneumomediastinum; symptoms usually resolve spontaneously within hours to days.
 After a few hours of observation, most patients can be treated as outpatients; high-flow 100% oxygen is recommended to hasten resorption of extra-alveolar gas in these patients.
 Rarely, mediastinotomy is required to relieve tension pneumomediastinum.

 Prevention of pulmonary barotrauma is usually the top priority.
 Proper ascent timing and techniques are essential.
-Patients with pulmonary blebs, Marfan syndrome, or COPD are at very high risk of pneumothorax and should not dive or work in areas of compressed air.
+Patients at high risk for pneumothorax during diving include those with pulmonary blebs or bullae, Marfan syndrome, chronic obstructive pulmonary disease, or previous spontaneous pneumothorax.
+Such individuals should not dive or work in areas of compressed air.
 Patients with asthma may be at risk of pulmonary barotrauma, although many people with asthma can dive safely after they are evaluated and treated appropriately.
+Patients with pneumomediastinum after a dive should be referred to a diving medicine specialist for assessment of risks of future dives.

 Although rare, pulmonary barotrauma can result in tension pneumothorax, which must be immediately decompressed.